muunkky/notecards/docs/Accept-Invite-API.md

 # Accept Invite API (Client + Function contract)

-Status: Draft (client implemented; function pending) Last Updated: 2025-09-23
+Status: Implemented (client + function + emulator tests) Last Updated: 2025-09-24

 ## Overview
 Invite acceptance exchanges a user-facing token for a collaborator role on a deck.
 The client hashes the token and calls a callable Cloud Function `acceptInvite`.